NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 Focusing Properties of a Metasurface Lens
 -----------------------------------------

 This example demonstrates how to compute the far-field profile at the focal length of a metasurface lens.
 The lens design, which is also part of the tutorial, is based on a supercell of binary-grating unit cells.
 For a review of the binary-grating geometry as well as a demonstration of computing its phasemap, see [Tutorial/Mode Decomposition/Phase Map of a Subwavelength Binary Grating](Mode_Decomposition.md#phase-map-of-a-subwavelength-binary-grating).
-The far-field calculation of the lens contains two separate components: (1) compute the phasemap of the unit cell as a function of a single geometric parameter, the duty cycle, while keeping its height and periodicity fixed (1.8 and 0.3 μm), and (2) form the supercell lens by tuning the local phase of each of a variable number of unit cells according to the quadratic formula for planar wavefront focusing.
-The design wavelength is 0.5 μm and the focal length is 0.2 mm.
+The far-field calculation of the lens contains two separate components: (1) compute the phasemap of the unit cell as a function of a single geometric parameter, the duty cycle (also referred to as the filling fraction), while keeping its height and periodicity fixed (1.8 μm and 0.3 μm, respectively), and (2) form the supercell lens by tuning the local phase of each of a variable number of unit cells according to the quadratic formula for planar wavefront focusing.
+The operating wavelength is 0.5 μm and the focal length is 0.2 mm.
 The input source is an $E_z$-polarized planewave at normal incidence.

 The simulation script is in [examples/metasurface_lens.py](https://github.com/NanoComp/meep/blob/master/python/examples/metasurface_lens.py).
 The notebook is [examples/metasurface_lens.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/metasurface_lens.ipynb).